lucasmvasc/kmz-manager/README.md

 sudo systemctl restart nginx
 ```

-The application should now be accessible at `http://your-server-ip-or-domain`.
-FYI: if you're using an Virtual Machine, make sure you're using the public Ipv4.
+The application should now be accessible at `http://your-server-ip-or-domain`. <br>
+FYI: if you're using a Virtual Machine, make sure to set your public Ipv4.

 ## API Endpoints